RBMarketing1011/restaunax-backend/backend.md

 # RestaunaX Backend API Documentation

 ## Overview
 This document provides a comprehensive breakdown of all API routes in the RestaunaX restaurant management system.
-The backend uses Next.js API routes with Prisma ORM for database operations and NextAuth.js for authentication.
+The backend uses Prisma ORM for database operations.

 ## Database Schema
 - **User**: User accounts with email verification